CodeWizard-1/psychological-test/README.md

 <br>

-* Allow the user to enter username information so that test results can be saved for that user as well.
+* Allow the user to enter their name so that test results can be saved for that user and those results can be viewed in the future.

 * Provide the user with information about the purpose of testing, as well as the possibilities of using the information received